-The procedure involves a V-shaped cut in the distal aspect of the first metatarsal near the metatarsal head (See Figure 1).
+The procedure involves a V-shaped cut in the distal aspect of the first metatarsal, near the metatarsal head (See Figure 1).
 This allows the distal aspect of the bone to be translated between 45 mm in the lateral direction (See Figure 2).
 The cut bone is then fixed in this position with a small screw or a suture of some sort.
 The excess bone on the inside of the foot (medial side) is then resected.
 The joint capsule is also tightened to allow for correction of the bunion (link to 1st MTP medial Capsulorraphy).

-Patients undergoing a chevron osteotomy are often allowed to walk as long as they are in a stiff soled shoe and they mostly walk with weight through their heel.
+Patients undergoing a chevron osteotomy are often allowed to walk, as long as they are in a stiff soled shoe and they mostly walk with weight through their heel.
 They do need to limit their activity in the postoperative period, as excessive activity can lead to a nonunion or a malunion.
 Patients can usually be advanced to a more normal shoe at 6 weeks.
-However, it will often be 3-4 months before they have made 80% of their recovery and often 9-12 months before their maximal recovery is achieved.
+However, it will often be 3-4 months before they have made 80% of their recovery, and often 9-12 months before their maximal recovery is achieved.
 Patients recovering from a chevron osteotomy (or other foot surgeries) can have persistent swelling.
-This can carry on for number of months following surgery.
+This can carry on for a number of months following surgery.
 This is due to increased blood flow as part of the healing process.

 The usual list of general post-surgical complications may occur with a Chevron osteotomy.
-This includes the potential for
+This includes the potential for:

 Complications that are specific to Chevron osteotomy include:

 - Avascular necrosis of the metatarsal head: This occurs when there is a loss of blood supply to the metatarsal head.
-Fortunately, this is relatively uncommon occurring in less than 3% of patients.
+Fortunately, this is relatively uncommon, occurring in less than 3% of patients.

 - Recurrence of the Deformity: Other complications include failure to fully correct the bunion deformity or the potential for recurrence of the bunion over time.